This is the multi-page printable view of this section. Click here to print.

 lastAppliedConfig:

-name: cluster1-deploy-config
+name: cluster1-addon-template

 namespace: open-cluster-management